 - Pocket-coil spring suspension

-Looking at his pictures, you can see that the tufting is somewhat flat and lacks the deep buttons and distinct folds in the leather you should expect on a Chesterfield that is tufted using the classic techniques.
-Compare the tufting on the Restoration Hardware Chesterfield to the tufting on ours.
+You can see that the RH sofa tufting is somewhat flat and lacks the deep buttons and distinct folds in the leather you should expect on a Chesterfield that is tufted using classic techniques.
+This is also causing the unsightly wrinkling that comes from loose application.

-You see, the company in China that makes the Chesterfield styled sofa that Restoration Hardware sells, does not actually “tuft” the couch at all, at least not in the way we think of tufting.
-You see, when we tuft a Chesterfield, our craftsmen actually use long upholstery needles to pierce the leather or fabric and then pull the button tightly into the foam behind it and tie off the cord using cotton batting, all the while creating the distinctive diamond tuft pattern as they go.
-You can see an example of this process in our video The Making of a Chesterfield.
-The Chinese way of building Chesterfields such as Restoration Hardware’s Kensington and Pottery Barn’s Chesterfield are made with a process they call “pre-tufting” whereby they use sewing to create a look that emulates tufting before they even put the material on the frame.
+You see, the company in China that makes the Chesterfield-appearing sofa that Restoration Hardware sells, does not actually “tuft” the couch at all, at least not in the way we think of tufting.
+When we tuft a Chesterfield, our craftsmen use long upholstery needles to pierce the leather or fabric and then pull the button tightly into the foam behind it, and then tie off the cord using cotton batting.
+This creates the all distinctive diamond tuft pattern.
+You can see an example of this process in our video “The Making of a Chesterfield.”
+These Chinese-built Chesterfields such as Restoration Hardware’s Kensington and Pottery Barn’s Chesterfield are made with a process they call “pre-tufting” whereby they use sewing to create a look that emulates tufting before they even put the material on the frame.
 They put the “pre-tufted” material on the frame and then use buttons with a shank on the back which they push through the material and then use a lock washer on the back to hold it in place.
-This allows them to use laborers with no actual upholstery skills to produce their furniture.
+This allows them to use labor with no actual upholstery skills to produce their furniture.

-Crooked RH feet
+PROBLEM #2: Crooked RH Feet

 Our customer, who works in an environment that involves fabrication and manufacturing, was shocked at the quality of the wood used and even in the lack of precision in the cutting of the wood.
 It did not even look like they used a sharp blade on the saw with which they cut the piece.

 Whenever two pieces of the frame meet like that, the pieces should be

-There were crooked pieces of wood used in constructing the frame and we discovered blocks of 2 x 4 of random lengths that were split, possible weathered and generally looked like they might have been picked out of a construction site debris pile.
+There were crooked pieces of wood used in constructing the frame and we discovered blocks of 2 x 4 of random lengths that were split, possibly weathered, and generally looked like they might have been picked out of a construction site debris pile.
 This did not seem to our customer to be a piece that had been “masterfully constructed” by anyone.

 Compare that to our precision cuts and glued connections on our professionally engineered frames.